syedumerahmedcode/prefix-type-ahead/README.md

 Otherwise, if both base conditions as not satisfied, we get a stream of the keyset of node's children and for each node in the stream, we call `findMatchingPhrases()` recursively.

-**Reference: The source code for the DFS is present in [PrefixTrie.java](https://github.com/syedumerahmedcode/prefix/blob/master/trie/src/main/java/data/PrefixTrie.java)**
+**Reference: The source code for the DFS algorithm is present in [PrefixTrie.java](https://github.com/syedumerahmedcode/prefix/blob/master/trie/src/main/java/data/PrefixTrie.java) class.**

 ## Explanation System Design